Say Yes (Michelle Williams song)

-"Say Yes" is a song recorded by American recording artist Michelle Williams, taken from her fourth studio album Journey to Freedom (2014).
+"Say Yes" is a song by American singer Michelle Williams, taken from her fourth studio album Journey to Freedom (2014).
 It features Williams' former Destiny's Child groupmates Beyoncé and Kelly Rowland.
 The song was written by Williams, Carmen Reece, Al Sherrod Lambert and Harmony Samuels who also produced it.
 E1 Music released "Say Yes" as the album's third single on June 2, 2014.
 "Say Yes" marks the third time the trio collaborated as solo artists following the disbandment of their group in 2006.

 Musically, "Say Yes" is an uptempo gospel and pop song, which takes influence from dance music.
-It copies a popular Nigerian gospel tune originally titled "When Jesus Says Yes", believed to be originally sung by artist Agatha Moses.
+It interpolates a popular Nigerian gospel tune originally titled "When Jesus Says Yes", believed to be originally sung by artist Agatha Moses.
 Upon release, "Say Yes" received universal acclaim from contemporary music critics who called the song infectious and praised its catchiness.
 Commercially the song performed well on the gospel charts in the US, peaking at number one for seven non-consecutive weeks on the Billboard Hot Gospel Songs.
 It also appeared on charts in the UK, France and Belgium across Europe.
 "Say Yes" appeared seventh on the 2014 year-end Hot Gospel Songs chart and twenty-three on the 2015 year-end chart.
 In 2019, Billboard ranked "Say Yes" number fifty on the decade-end (2010-2019) Hot Gospel Songs chart.

 An accompanying music video for "Say Yes" was directed by Matthew A. Cherry.
 It was released on June 18, 2014 when Williams appeared on Good Morning America.
 The clip depicts the three singers at a street party, dancing and singing with a crowd; along with solo appearances of each singer in a forest, wearing white clothes during their respective verses.
 It received generally positive reviews from critics who accredited it as a reunion of Destiny's Child and praised its feel-good nature.
 In 2015, the video won a Stellar Award for Music Video of the Year.

-Background
+Background and release

 "Say Yes" was written by Williams, Carmen Reece, Al Sherrod Lambert and Harmony Samuels who also served as its producer.
 The song marked the third collaboration of the trio consisting of Williams, Beyoncé and Kelly Rowland, after their group Destiny's Child disbanded in 2006.

-Originally it was planned to feature Kelly Rowland and Beyoncé on "Believe In Me", but they decided to feature on "Say Yes" instead.
+Kelly Rowland and Beyoncé had initially been planned to be featured on "Believe In Me", but they decided to feature on "Say Yes" instead.
 Williams' executive producer Phil Thornton spoke about the feature in a 2016 Centric documentary: "We were in the final stages of recording 'Journey To Freedom' and Michelle and I talked about having Kelly and Beyoncé join her on a track.
 And we narrowed it down to two songs on the album.
 One of the songs was 'Believe In Me' and the other one was 'Say Yes'.".
 Michelle added: "And I actually wanted Beyoncé and Kelly to be on another song on my album, but when they heard 'When Jesus Say Yes' they were like 'Michelle this sounds something like we could rock.'".